rtanglao/rtDOTcom/_posts/2024-02-29-p1-happy-20th-birthday-flickr.md

 * The flickr API was ahead of its time and it just works!
 There have been some minor tweaks but 99% of the code that I've written still works!

+Finally, see Boris' blog post:

+**QUOTE**:

-Finally, see Boris's blog post: **QUOTE**:  [20 years of Flickr](https://blog.flickr.net/en/2024/02/02/20-years-of-significant-moments-in-flickrs-development/).
+[20 years of Flickr](https://blog.flickr.net/en/2024/02/02/20-years-of-significant-moments-in-flickrs-development/).
 And I just happened to tell the story today of the tech meetup I  organized in Vancouver 20 years ago.
-6 people came, including [Roland Tanglao](http://rolandtanglao.com/), who got us all early access to Flickr. **END QUOTE**
+6 people came, including [Roland Tanglao](http://rolandtanglao.com/), who got us all early access to Flickr.

+**END QUOTE**

 ## My first post about flickr from the internet archive Feb 12, 2004